The best Micro USB cables to keep your gadgets juiced up

 - Price: $7

-When it comes to smartphone accessories, Anker is generally a name you can trust, and this Micro USB cable is no exception.
+This Micro USB cable is our top pick.
+When it comes to smartphone accessories, like the best portable chargers, Anker is generally a name you can trust, and this Micro USB cable is no exception.
 It’s long and strong, with integrated Kevlar fibers and heavy reinforcement at the stress points to ensure longevity.
 It also supports fast charging and syncing speeds.
 This 10-foot cable is reasonably priced and ideal if your outlet isn’t close to where you want to sit.
 It comes with two Velcro ties, too, so you can coil any excess cable if need be.
 It’s also available in 3- or 6-foot varieties.

 Buy it now from: